ycm-core/YouCompleteMe/README.md

 rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

-It's recommended that you have the latest Xcode installed along with the latest Command Line Tools (that you install from within Xcode).
+**NOTE:** If you want C-family completion, you MUST have the latest Xcode installed along with the latest Command Line Tools (they are installed when you start Xcode for the first time).

 Install CMake.
 Preferably with [Homebrew][brew], but here's the [stand-alone CMake installer][cmake-download].